 Since 2009, Joseph has worked with the Hope Summer Repertory Theatre as a member of the Acting Company, as Music Director for the Children’s Performance Troupe, and as the theatre’s Assistant Music Director.

 Donna joined the SBB team in 2010.
-She designed costumes for SBB productions of The Winter’s Tale, The Merchant of Venice, and Romeo and Juliet and is currently working on this season’s Richard III.
+She has designed costumes for SBB at Luther Luckett Correctional Complex productions of Pericles, Much Ado About Nothing, The Winter’s Tale, The Merchant of Venice, Romeo and Juliet and Richard III.